AllStarLink/dahdi-linux/README.md

 ## Building the .deb

-1. Download the latest release from https://github.com/asterisk/dahdi-linux
+1. Edit Makefile for the right version and release

-2. Rename the file to something like `dahdi-linux_3.3.0.orig.tar.gz`.
-Note the underscore and the .orig notation.

-3. Uncompress the file using `tar xvfz`

-4. Copy the `debian/` directory from this project to the `dahdi-linux-3.3.0` folder.

-5. Run `dpkg-buildpackage`
+2. `make debchange`

+3. `make deb`